 No. It’s true that preprints and postprints are made widely available on the internet, with or without the consent of the publisher of the final article.
 However, many authors are constrained by publisher policies from making all their research available, and disciplines vary in their support for making pre- or post- prints available.
 One 2006 paper co-authored by a leader in the OA movement, Stevan Harnad, estimates that only 15% overall of articles are being made available “through spontaneous self-archiving” into institutional repositories by their authors.

-A recent study (pdf) by Ted Bergstrom, an economics professor at UC Santa Barbara, showed that of very recent economics articles published in 25 journals, 73% were available in a free version through a Google search.
+A recent study (PDF – Links to an external source and may not be accessible) by Ted Bergstrom, an economics professor at UC Santa Barbara, showed that of very recent economics articles published in 25 journals, 73% were available in a free version through a Google search.
 This is a significant percentage, but it still indicates that more than ¼ of the articles were excluded from access.
 Bergstrom concludes that the self-archived, freely accessible copies are very important since “many readers have no access to publisher-posted copies,” including “small universities, private sector, and third world countries.”

 Publishers are very used to dealing with these requests at this point.
 Far from being unusual, the retention of rights by authors is becoming a mainstream choice.
 Approximately 72% of academic journals allow some form or open access archiving without any use of an addendum to the contract.
 For a searchable database of publisher policies about copyright and archiving, explore the SHERPA/RoMEO site.
 (Text adapted from Boston College)